Using Somebody Else's Card: The Risks

 Permission Helps, but It's Still Against the Rules

-Credit and debit cards are handy tools for payment.
-They can be used online or in person, and it’s easy to use somebody else’s card.
-In fact, cards often get passed around, stolen, or otherwise used in ways that weren’t intended.
+Credit and debit cards are useful tools for payments.
+They work online and in person, and it’s easy to use somebody else’s card at most merchants.
+People often share their cards with others, and stolen cards also get used in ways that card issuers never intended.

 Using a Card With Permission

 What happens when you use somebody else’s card with permission (or you allow somebody to use your card)?
-Even with permission, this is against the card issuer’s rules, so the account holder is breaking the agreement they signed with the issuer.
+Even with permission, that practice is against the card issuer’s rules, so the account holder is breaking the agreement they signed with the issuer.

 Most of the time, nobody will notice or care, but you should be aware that it’s technically against the rules.
-When you consider how easy it is to make self-service payments at gas pumps or online stores, it's not surprising that cards are often used by friends, spouses, employees, and others.
+Given how easy it is to make self-service payments at gas pumps or online stores, it's no surprise that cards are often used by friends, spouses, employees, and others.

-If your bank or credit card company finds out that you’re lending out your card, there’s a chance that your account will be closed.
+If your bank or credit card company finds out that you’re lending out your card, there’s a chance that the issuer will close your account.

-Unexpected charges: Lending out your card is risky.
-There’s no guarantee that the card will only be used in the way you intended.
-It’s hard to recover funds if you let somebody use your card because the usage was not unauthorized.
+When you let somebody use your card, it’s hard to recover funds from unexpected purchases because the usage was not unauthorized.
 Banks won’t reimburse you if somebody drains your account at an ATM after you give them permission to use your card and the PIN.

-Get authorized: Instead of using somebody else’s credit card or lending out your card, take advantage of “authorized users.”
-At an account holder’s request, credit card issuers will provide additional cards with somebody else’s name.
-The account still belongs to the primary cardholder, who is responsible for the payment, but the authorized user is allowed to use the account.
-If that user is asked for identification, everything will match correctly.
+Instead of using somebody else’s credit card or lending out your card, make use of “authorized users.”
+At an account holder’s request, credit card issuers can provide additional cards with somebody else’s name printed on the face.
+The account still belongs to the primary cardholder, who is responsible for paying off the card, but the authorized user is allowed to use the account for purchases.
+If anybody asks the authorized user for identification, everything matches correctly.

 Using Cards Without Permission?

-If you’ve got your hands on somebody else’s cards, you’re playing with fire.
+No harm, no foul?
+If you have somebody else’s cards, you’re playing with fire.
 It doesn’t matter what you intend to use the cards for—if you can’t prove that you have permission, you’ve got problems.
 That means you can’t “borrow” with intentions to repay the cardholder, and you can’t even use the card for benefits that won’t cost the cardholder any money.
-For example, you can’t show the card for free access to cardholder events or services, or use the card to purchase goods that you’ll return before the bill is due.
+For example, you can’t show the card for free access to cardholder events or services or use the card to purchase goods and return them before the bill is due.

 Debit and credit cards are not the only way to trigger identity theft charges.
 Many states outlaw the unauthorized possession of any “financial transaction device,” such as:

-It may also be illegal to possess information that can be used for access to accounts and account information such as:
+It may also be illegal to possess information that you could potentially use to access somebody else’s account or account information, such as:

 - Usernames and passwords